slesinger/volume-control/README.md

 ## Hardware

-- ESP 8266 Wemos D1 mini
+- ESP32 Wemos Lolin32
-- Display GMT130 240x240px, Driver IC ST7789, SPI interface, it needs HW SPI controller, needs init with parameter SPI_MODE3 (it does not have CS pin)
+- Display GMT130 240x240px, Driver IC ST7789, SPI interface, it needs HW SPI controller, needs init with parameter SPI_MODE2 (it does not have CS pin)
 - Rotary encoder with push button KY-040

 Suggest what esphome packages to use to control the aboe hardware.
 Suggest yaml configuration for the ESP8266 and provide custom componenets where packages are not available.